| |

 (2) Notwithstanding such repeal, any order passed,

-issued, done or taken, as the case may be, under the corresponding
+notification issued, anything done or any action taken under the Ordinance so repealed shall be deemed to have been passed, issued, done or taken, as the case may be, under the corresponding provisions of this Act.

 SCHEDULE